Download and Respond to RFQs

 For each chat message the following information is always included:

-- sellerCompany – Information about the company that this message was sent to.
-For this use case, it will always be the same as the sellerCompany in the RFQ.
+– Information about the company that this message was sent to.
+For this use case, it will always be the same as the sellerCompany in the RFQ.buyerCompany

-- buyerCompany – Information about the company which created the message.
-For this use case, it will always be the same as the buyerCompany in the RFQ.
+– Information about the company which created the message.
+For this use case, it will always be the same as the buyerCompany in the RFQ.buyerAccount

-- buyerAccount – Information about the user which created the message.
-This can be a different user than the user which originally created the RFQ.
+– Information about the user which created the message.
+This can be a different user than the user which originally created the RFQ.message

 The GET /tripmsgs/{id} page has more information about the data returned by this endpoint.